Joe Kirby (teacher)

-Joe Kirby is a British schoolteacher and director of education at Athena Learning Trust, known for creating and making popular the use of knowledge organisers, a template used by teachers and their students to clarify what is essential to learn.
+Joe Kirby is a British school teacher, the director of education at Athena Learning Trust, a multi-academy trust.
 He is a co-founder of Michaela Community School, where he was one of the 20 teaching staff that contributed to the book Battle Hymn of the Tiger Teachers, published in 2016.

 Early life and education

 Joe Kirby is from Wimbledon, London.
 After completing an International Baccalaureate, he attended the University of Warwick where he was elected president of its students' union.
 In this role, to integrate home and international students, he persuaded Archbishop Desmond Tutu to attend an event at his university.
 In addition, to raise funds for prostate cancer, he led a team of student volunteers on a hundred-mile walk across Britain.

 He has two younger sisters, Juliet and actress Vanessa Kirby.
 Their mother is the founding editor of Country Living and their father is the prostate surgeon Roger Kirby.